 One of the most effective parts of your sump pump may be a silent check valve.
 Atlas Restoration uses only silent check valves that are:

 - Quiet, including no loud slamming when the sump flapper closes

 - Clear, heavy-duty PVC for monitoring valve operation

 - Most effective design for easy repair or pump replacement, including a 1/2 lb. stainless steel spring, and a solvent weld Connection to piping.

 At Atlas Restoration, we know that energy conservation is as important to our customers as it is to us.
-This is why we use a hydra-pump battery back-up system, which provides the following:
+This is why we install a hydra-pump battery backup system, which provides the following: